 - a.
-Provide 24-hour operation to serve as notification point of contact by BVPS to receive warning relative to radiological incidents. - b.
-Provide required notification and warning. - c.
+Provide 24-hour operation to serve as notification point of contact by BVPS to receive warning related to radiological incidents. - b.
+Provide the required notification and warning. - c.
 Assist in rescue activities, if required. - d.
 Staff traffic/Access Control Points. - e.
-Provide security in evacuated area.
+Provide security in evacuated areas.